kura/pelican-fontawesome/README.rst

 Pelican FontAwesome
 ===================

-Pelican FontAwesome allows you to embed FontAwesome icons in your RST documents.
+Pelican FontAwesome allows you to embed `FontAwesome
+<https://fortawesome.github.io/Font-Awesome/>`__ icons in your RST posts and
+pages.

 Installation
 ============